The Legacy of Great Leaders

 George C. Marshall, who graduated from VMI in 1901, was the driving force behind the Marshall Plan after WWII.
 Believing that financial stability would help establish long-term peace across Europe, Marshall oversaw the distribution of nearly $13 billion in U.S. aid, including food, machinery, and investments, to 16 European countries including Germany.

 An independent, freestanding, nonprofit organization, the Marshall Foundation is located on the post at VMI, where George C. Marshall graduated.
 The Foundation is no longer operating a museum but is increasing its research library capacity.
-The George C. Marshall Legacy Series and other special events are held annually.
+The George C. Marshall Legacy Lecture Series and other special events are held annually.